About Accessibility

 What is meant by website accessibility?

-No matter how fabulous or homespun your website looks, for 90% of sites the most important purpose is to provide information to the user.
+Whether your site looks fabulous or a bit homespun, for 90% of sites the most important purpose is to provide information to the user.
 Your human users are likely to come in every possible variety including people with disabilities.
 The purpose of ensuring your website is accessible is to be as certain as possible that everyone has access to the information on your site no matter what their disability.

 Nowadays users have tools to help them navigate the web, some standalone and some built into the browsers they use.
 Such a tool might be a screen reader which reads the text on a web page out loud for a blind person, or the ability to use the tab key to navigate around links on the page.